inoxlang/inox/internal/core/README.md

 ## Database

-**Database State diagram**
+**Database State Diagram**

 In database definitions the property `expected-schema-update` should be set to true to indicate that a schema update is expected and **must** happen.
-If a schema update happens an error is thrown.
+If an unexpected schema update happens an error is thrown.

 ```
 manifest {